 Hmong American Peace Academy (HAPA) was established as a charter school of Milwaukee Public Schools to help students become knowledgeable American citizens while preserving the Hmong culture and language.
 The school is attended primarily by Asian students who live at or below the poverty line, several of whom come from refugee families.
 “Internet can be expensive for our families, and with the language barrier, it was particularly hard to set up new devices and service,” said Luke McAvoy, Director of Operations.

 With 500 AT&T hotspots and free AT&T internet connectivity that were provided by Connected Nation, kids now have the tools they need to succeed.
 McAvoy has described parent engagement as “through the roof” since implementing the new technology – a testament to what can be accomplished between families and educators when digital barriers are removed.
-As the Academy launches its summer school program, internet access will keep kids on track through a self-paced model that allows students to move forward at their own comfortability.
+The devices also came in handy during the Academy's summer school program, as internet access kept kids on track through a self-paced model that allowed students to move forward at their own comfortability.

 Cristo Rey Baton Rouge Franciscan High School – Baton Rouge, LA

-Cristo Rey Baton Rouge Franciscan High School, whose student population is 100% low income, transitioned to virtual learning last year.
+Cristo Rey Baton Rouge Franciscan High School, whose student population is 100% low income, transitioned to virtual learning in March 2020.
 Teacher Cecile Morgan struggled to communicate with students who did not have proper internet access.
 Though educators provided hard copies of educational materials to hard-to-reach families, these kids remained at a “horrible disadvantage,” said Morgan.

-President Eric Engemann has noticed a difference since receiving 50 AT&T hotspots and free AT&T internet connectivity that were provided by Connected Nation.
+President Eric Engemann noticed a difference after receiving 50 AT&T hotspots and free AT&T internet connectivity that were provided by Connected Nation.
 “Hotspots help with mobility.
 Sometimes kids are in two different households and don’t have internet at both places.
 Being able to do work on-the-go is useful.”

 In fact, several teachers report that online learning technology can be beneficial.
 “This technology is here to stay.
 There are a lot of things that the pandemic has forced us into that are actually good,” said Morgan.
 “We were already competing against technology because kids would go home every day and play games.
 But now we’re using it to teach, and the fact that students are using technology in an educational setting gets them more involved.”